Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 3

 Build the creamy mushroom béchamel.
 Sprinkle flour over the top to coat the veggies.
 This creates a roux, which helps the sauce thicken.
-Add vegetable broth & stir constantly as the sauce bubbles & thickens, then finish with half & half.
+Add vegetable broth and stir constantly as the sauce bubbles and thickens, then finish with half and half.

 How to Store for Later